imnotkind/pintos/readme.txt

 git rm <file>

 ##after you made changes :
-#make sure to use git add <file> if you have new ones
+#make sure to use git add <file> that you have newly added
-git commit -m "message about change" (you can add -a if you didn't rm your deleted file)
+git commit -a -m "message about change" (you can add -a if you didn't rm your deleted file)

 #if you want to apply your change to server :
 git push origin master